What is website visitor tracking?

 For any of the software vendors I’ve profiled below, be sure to check with them to verify what you should expect regarding company vs. individual-level tracking in your specific implementation.

-Even in the more common case of only company-level identification, these software tools can offer a great starting point for firms who need to improve B2B lead gen and sales targeting based on their incoming web traffic.
+Even in the more common case of only company-level identification, these website traffic tracking tools can offer great value for firms who need to improve B2B lead generation.

 Collecting and Leveraging Website Visitor Data

 The term ‘website visitor tracking’ is also commonly used for this overall software category.
-It goes beyond simple B2B company name identification to actually track the visitor’s activity on the target website, within a single website session and also across multiple sessions over time (e.g., repeat visits by same user).
+It goes beyond simple B2B company name identification to actually track the visitor’s activity on the target website, within a single website session and also across multiple sessions over time (e.g., repeat visits by same user or company IP address).

-In this way, it’s much like good old (and free) Google Analytics, but with extra useful data collection, reporting, and alerting features that are more directly aimed at helping B2B sales teams.
+In this way, it’s much like good old (and free) Google Analytics, but with extra useful data collection, reporting, and alerting features that are more directly aimed at helping B2B sales teams find and engage interesting site visitors.

 Like ‘Google Analytics for B2B’